HomeLatest NewsStartupsMichezo Sports raises $2.5 million pre-Series A round led by Centre Court Capital

 Preferred Source of Google

-New Delhi — Michezo Sports said on Friday it had raised about $2.5 million (around ₹20.8 crore) in a pre-Series A round led by venture capital firm Centre Capital.
-Zerodha’s investment Rainmatter also participated in the round.
+New Delhi — Michezo said on Friday it had raised about $2.5 million (around ₹20.8 crore) in a pre-Series A funding round led by venture capital firm Centre Court Capital.
+Zerodha’s arm Rainmatter also participated in the round.

 The company said the capital will be used to expand operations into new infrastructure verticals such as swimming pools, public sports facilities and distribution platforms for sports materials.